Krlss/todo-list-backend-BUMMOCK/README.md

 ## Project execution

-We need to have [node](https://nodejs.org/en) installed on our computer
+We need to have [node](https://nodejs.org/en) installed on our computer and rename .env.example to .env

 Run this command first to initialize the database.